The University of Western Australia Business School will become one of the most influential business education institutions across Asia and Australia.

 The School is guided by a Business School Board that includes some of the School’s most successful alumni, along with prominent members of the business community.
 The Board provides advice on the Business School’s strategic direction, promotes the Business School, and assists in attracting resources and high profile staff to the School.

-The School’s Ambassadorial Council, with chapters in Western Australia, the United Kingdom and North America, helps the School forge stronger global links and acts as a focal point for alumni.
+The School’s Ambassadorial Council, with chapters in Western Australia, the United Kingdom, North America and Singapore, helps the School forge stronger global links and acts as a focal point for alumni.

 We house the Centre for Social Impact (UWA), which has sister centres at three other leading Australian universities and conducts teaching, research and community outreach activities in the areas of social impact and investment.